rackerlabs/rackspace-how-to/content/cloud-servers/checking-linux-file-permissions-with-ls.md

     $ ls -a /root
     .  ..  .bash_history  .bashrc  .profile  .viminfo

-Files that start with a period are usually system files and application settings files, and you usually don't want them included in directory lists.
+Files that start with a period are often system files and application settings files, and you usually don't want them included in directory lists.
 But it's important to know that they're there and how to see them.
 The .bashrc file is especially useful to know about because it